savonet/book/technology.md

 in the compression process.
 Most compressed audio formats are based, in addition to the previous ideas, on psychoacoustic models which take in account the way sound is perceived by the human hear and processed by the human brain.
-For instance, the ears does not generally perceive phase difference under a certain frequency so all audio data below that threshold can be encoded in mono.\RB{Sampling at 44.1kHz already removes frequencies above 20kHz :-)}
-Also, the ear is much more sensitive in the 1 to 5 kHz range so that we can be more rough outside this range, some low intensity signals can be masked by high intensity signals (i.e., we do not hear them anymore in presence of other loud sound sources), and so on.
-Most compression formats are
-_destructive_: they remove some information in the original signal in order for it to be smaller.
-The most well-known are mp3, ogg/opus and aac: the one you\RB{I believe at this point opus is much more popular than vorbis..}
-want to use is a matter of taste and support on the user-end.
-For instance, mp3 is the most widespread, ogg/opus has the advantage of being open-source, patent-free and has a good quality/bandwidth radio and is [reasonably supported by modern browsers](https://caniuse.com/#feat=opus), aac is proprietary so that good free encoders are more difficult to find but achieves better sounding at high compression rates, etc. A typical mp3 is encoded at a bitrate of 128 kbps (kilobits per second, although rates of 192 kbps and higher are recommended if you favor sound quality), meaning that 1 minute will weight roughly 1 MB, which is 10% of the original sound in CD quality.
+For instance, the ears are much more sensitive in the 1 to 5 kHz range so that we can be more rough outside this range, some low intensity signals can be masked by high intensity signals (i.e., we do not hear them anymore in presence of other loud sound sources), they do not generally perceive phase difference under a certain frequency so all audio data below that threshold can be encoded in mono, and so on.
+Most compression formats are _destructive_: they remove some information in the original signal in order for it to be smaller.
+The most well-known are mp3, ogg/opus and aac: the one you want to use is a matter of taste and support on the user-end.
+For instance, mp3 is the most widespread, ogg/opus has the advantage of being open-source, patent-free and has a good quality/bandwidth radio and is reasonably supported by modern browsers<!-- https://caniuse.com/#feat=opus -->, aac is proprietary so that good free encoders are more difficult to find but achieves better sounding at high compression rates and has licensing fees,\SM{ça serait bien d'être clair sur la différence royalty-free / free license / licensing fees} etc. A typical mp3 is encoded at a bitrate of 128 kbps (kilobits per second, although rates of 192 kbps and higher are recommended if you favor sound quality), meaning that 1 minute will weight roughly 1 MB, which is 10% of the original sound in CD quality.

 Most of these formats also support _variable bitrates_ meaning that the bitrate can be adapted within the file: complex parts of the audio will be encoded at